rofl0r/git-recreate/README.md

-there's also the problem that huge git repos are nearly impossible to clone with a slow internet connection, since there's no way to resume the download one it fails (say you've downloaded 99% of a 2GB repo, and your connection goes off - you have to downloaded the whole 2 GB again). in that case the most effective method to transfer the repo to your box is the
+there's also the problem that huge git repos are nearly impossible to clone with a slow internet connection, since there's no way to resume the download once it fails (say you've downloaded 99% of a 2GB repo, and your connection goes off - you have to downloaded the whole 2 GB again). in that case the most effective method to transfer the repo to your box is the
 following: